 Those characters have also some of the finest voice work of the year backing them up even more.
 McBurney brings menace to the Lord Protector while Kneafsey and Whittaker bring the brightness, though they also perform heavier moments with rage as well.
 Despite being in animated form, I don’t think kids younger than seven will find it interesting or safe enough.
 Wolfwalkers actually goes quite far thematically - touching on religion, politics, human versus nature issues and even genocidal tendencies.
 Collins’ script and director duo’s story handle that extremely well and it has a rare richness that will make both adults and children think more than the usual animated film.
 It actually annoys me a bit that I don’t really know exactly what would’ve improved it, maybe it’d play better if it was 10 minutes shorter or it found a twist at the end to really drive its themes home?
 Not sure about those but it still is a remarkable awards contender nonetheless.

-Smileys: Character design, colouring, screenplay, voice acting
+Smileys: Character design, colouring, screenplay, voice acting, story

 Frowneys: Nothing really